5 Reasons to Be Thankful for Your Job

 TeamHealth Medical Call Center Rebrands as AccessNurse: Started in 1996 to support TeamHealth physicians, TeamHealth Medical Call Center evolved over time, outgrowing its brand identity and core message, which is a natural part of every dynamic, growing business.
 Now, more than two decades later, they have evolved to become a premiere provider of medical call center solutions, offering services to more than fifteen thousand providers in individual and group practices, hospital systems, universities, community health centers, and other medical organizations across the United States.
 Today they are more dynamic than ever, and their new brand of AccessNurse reflects this reality.

-Email us with your news for the next issue.
+Send us your news for the next issue.

 A Thought for Today